 Ad, written estimate, or internet quote for identical tire(s) from a competing tire retailer/installer located within 100 miles of the dealer required during guarantee period for price match.
-Offer valid at participating U.S. dealers.
+At participating dealers only.
+Offer ends 12/31/2020.

 The Manufacturer’s Suggested Retail Price excludes destination freight charge, tax, title, license, dealer fees and optional equipment.
 Click here to see all Cadillac vehicles’ destination freight charges.